US industrial output rebounds sharply in November - The Observers - France 24

 The oil industry also continued to slow, causing mining output to slip another 0.2 percent.
 But utilities jumped 2.9 percent.

-Meanwhile, industrial capacity in use fell to 77.3 percent, the lowest since October 2017, and well below the average of the last five decades.
+Meanwhile, factory capacity in use fell to 77.3 percent, the lowest since October 2017, and well below the average of the last five decades.

 Companies nationwide have reported struggling to find workers, which may slow their expansion, but also for over a year have been delaying or canceling investment due to President Donald Trump's trade war with China.